By John Adam Wasowicz

 Whatever area of literature interests you, seize the moment.
 How to write a novel?
 Let me share a few helpful hints I picked up over the past few years.

-5 Suggestions About How to Turn that Idea into a Popular Novel
+5 Tips to Turn That Idea into a Popular Novel

 Maintain a Manageable Regimen